Learn about actual and potential costs

 How risky is the supply chain?

 Supply chain risk in the commodity price forecasting services market is low.
 The production of commodity price forecast reports is a labor-intensive process, so providers spend a large portion of revenue on wages.
 Wage trends have historically been stable and are not at risk of significant spikes.
-There is also little risk of a shortage of market researchers.
-As a result, it...
+There is also...
 Subscribe to learn more.